huy9997/SimpleWrestling/README.md

   Database:
   TBD

-How to install the project:
+How to install the dependencies:

   install npm modules in client:
     1. cd into client
     2. npm install
-  install npm modules  in api:
+  install npm modules for the node server:
-    1. cd api
-    2. npm install
+    1. npm install

 How to run the project: